Don Cordner

-Donald Pruen Cordner (21 January 1922 – 13 May 2009), M.B.B.S. was an Australian rules footballer who played with Melbourne in the Victorian Football League (VFL) during the 1940s.
+Dr Donald Pruen Cordner (21 January 1922 – 13 May 2009), M.B.B.S. was an Australian rules footballer who played with Melbourne in the Victorian Football League (VFL) during the 1940s.
 His brothers Denis, John and Ted also played for the club.
+Captain of the Melbourne Football Club, he was also the only amateur footballer to win the Brownlow Medal.

 Playing career

-Cordner played for Melbourne University prior to joining the VFL, studying medicine when not on the football field.
+Cordner attended Melbourne Grammar School where he was a keen sportsman excelling at cricket, athletics and Australian rules football.
+Whilst studying medicine he played for Melbourne University in 1940 prior to joining the VFL.

 A ruckman who was also used in defence, Cordner made his debut for Melbourne in the 1941 finals series, playing in their winning grand final in just his second appearance for the club.
 Rarely injured, he played 144 consecutive games between 1942 and 1950.
+Throughout his entire football career he played as an amateur.

 In 1943, Cordner was named the inaugural winner of the Keith 'Bluey' Truscott Medal.
 Although Melbourne had been awarding the club Best & Fairest since 1935, it had remained unnamed until coach "Checker" Hughes dedicated the award to Truscott's memory after the Melbourne star and Air Force pilot perished in a training exercise earlier that year.

-Cordner also created history when he became the first Melbourne Cricket Club member to win the Brownlow Medal in 1946 and also the only amateur player to win the Medal.
+Cordner created history when he became the first Melbourne Cricket Club member to win the Brownlow Medal in 1946 and also the only amateur player to win the Medal.
 He also finished equal sixth in the 1947 Brownlow Medal count.

-He was club captain in 1948 and 1949, the former in a premiership season.
+In 1948 he was named club captain, leading the Demons to the 1948 Premiership in the Grand FInal against Essendon.
 He also captained Victoria in interstate football in the same year.
-Cordner was also the first Melbourne Cricket Club member to receive the Brownlow Medal.

-He retired from football after the 1950 season.
+At the end of the 1949 season he stepped down from the captaincy and retired from football after the 1950 season citing the difficulty in balancing football with his medical practice in Diamond Creek.